labviros/is-face-detection/README.md

 docker push <user>/is-face-detector:<version>
 ```

 The docker image used here supports any application in python that uses [OpenCV].
-If you need another module, specify on [`requirements.txt`](https://github.com/labvisio/is-face-detector/blob/master/requirements.txt).
 Your application may not run because the image docker doesn't contain some library, in this case it will be necessary to edit the [`etc/docker/Dockerfile`](https://github.com/labvisio/is-face-detector/blob/master/etc/docker/Dockerfile) and rebuild it to install what you need or to use another base image.

 ### Kubernetes <img alt="k8s" width="26px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/kubernetes/kubernetes.png" />